webfrogs/libdssl/README.md

 ----------------------------------------------
 ### Notes

-* SSL decryption is not possible when DHE (Diffie-Hellman key Exchange, or epheral keys) is used
+* SSL decryption is not possible when DHE (Diffie-Hellman key Exchange, or ephemeral keys) is used

 ----------------------------------------------